Published October 4, 2016 | Updated July 30, 2020

-One of the best parts of our job is hearing the stories of business owners, especially stories about how the business began and where it’s going.
-The passion of these business owners is inspiring.
-But too often they become intimidated when it comes to the thought of financing their vision.
-And for many businesses, realizing that vision starts with equipment.
+These days, those challenges are bigger than ever, making the passion of these business owners to push through toward their vision, even more inspiring.
+But too often, they become intimidated when it comes to the thought of financing their vision.
+And for many businesses, especially when so many are rethinking processes and retooling in response to changing opportunities, realize that vision starts with equipment.

-Equipment often provides the most scalable method to grow your company.
-For example, consider revenue-producing assets first rented and then transitioned to ownership as revenues grow and become more permanent.
+Equipment often provides the most scalable method to get your business ready for what’s next.
+For example, consider revenue-producing assets that you can rent to start and then transition to ownership as revenues grow and become more permanent.
 We’ve seen some customers move from a mini-excavator and a trailer to a fleet of dump trucks and earthmoving equipment.
 Or from a few laptops to a cooled server room.
-And while those success stories are fun to share, they begin with a solid finance strategy.
+But while the equipment types run the gamut, successfully getting from Point A to Point B and beyond always begins with a solid finance strategy.

-These are all questions that might intimidate business owners and make the path to realizing their vision seem really steep.
-But what if you took a more incremental approach – one that limits your risk and investment as you grow, yet gives you the flexibility to scale up as needed?
+These are all questions that might intimidate business owners and make the path to realizing their vision seem steep, particularly in this economic environment.
+But what if you took a more incremental approach – one that limits your risk and investment yet gives you the flexibility to scale up as needed?

-Then find a real equipment finance partner, one that understands the needs of growing businesses and the equipment you depend on.
+Then find a real equipment finance partner, one that understands the needs of businesses like yours and the equipment you depend on.
 Work with their team to do some planning.
-They can help you put real numbers to the list of maybes and what ifs that float around in your head.
+They can help you put real numbers to the list of maybes and what-ifs that float around in your head.
 And from that plan…you are off to the races.

 At LEAF, we help you pay for your vision with a simple, fast process and competitive financing positioned to help your business today and tomorrow.
 What’s your vision?
 Let’s talk.